 Pesticides and Agribusiness

-Julia has strong experience in construction project disputes under CCDC 2 contracts and other contractual arrangements.
+Julia has strong experience in construction project disputes under CCDC 2 contracts and other contractual arrangements, including P3 arrangements.
 She advises owners, developers, project managers, contractors and subcontractors regarding their rights and obligations on deficiency, delay, project management and cost over-run claims, including with respect to condominium developments, and under the Construction Act.

 Real Estate Litigation

-Julia’s real estate-related litigation expertise extends to advising and litigating disputes regarding the escheat of forfeited property to the federal or provincial Crown, contaminated property claims, easements, cautions and certificates of pending litigation, ground rent arbitrations, issues arising in relation to agreements of purchase and sale and land transfer tax appeals.
+Julia’s real estate-related litigation expertise extends to advising and litigating disputes regarding the escheat of forfeited property to the federal or provincial Crown, contaminated property claims, easements, restrictive covenants, cautions and certificates of pending litigation, ground rent arbitrations, issues arising in relation to agreements of purchase and sale and land transfer tax appeals.
 In addition, she has assisted both landlords and tenants in leasing disputes.